loveencounterflow/pipedreams/README.md

 ############################################################################################################
 do =>
   info 'µ28823-5', await XE.emit PD.new_event '^plus-async', { a: 42, b: 108, }
+  # in case other listeners were registered that returned values like `'listener #1'` and so on, the
+  # returned list of values might look like:
   # -> [ 'listener #4', { key: '~xemitter-preferred', value: 150 }, 'listener #1', 'listener #2' ]

   ### When using `delegate()` instead of `emit()`, the preferred value (a.k.a. '*the* event result')